oloo/fake-rapidpro/README.md

     $ lein ring server

 To run the application, run the  following command.
-Keep in mind that for now args are optional.
 Note that you will need JDK 6.x installed as a prerequisite

-    $ java -jar fake-rapidpro-0.1.0.jar [args]
+    $ java -jar fake-rapidpro-0.1.0.jar

 ## License